-Setmelanotide activates the receptor for MC4, which is part of the key pathway that can independently regulate energy homeostasis and appetite.
+Setmelanotide activates MC4R, which is part of the key pathway that can independently regulate energy homeostasis, which refers to the body's energy balance, and appetite.
 The critical role of the MC4 pathway in weight regulation was validated with the discovery that single genetic defects along this pathway result in early onset and severe obesity.
 An expanding set of severe obesity genetic defects are now identified that involve genes in the pathway which are either upstream of MC4R-specifically PWS, POMC deficiency obesity and leptin receptor, or LepR, deficiency obesity-or genes that are downstream of MC4R or affect MC4R itself.
 We are focusing setmelanotide clinical development on patients with upstream genetic defects in which obesity is life-threatening but the downstream MC4 pathway is fully functional.
 We believe setmelanotide has the potential to restore lost activity in the MC4 pathway by bypassing the defects upstream of MC4R, and activating the MC4 pathway below such defects.
 In this way, setmelanotide may serve as replacement therapy to reestablish weight and appetite control in patients with these genetic disorders.

-The first generation of MC4 agonists were predominantly small molecules that failed in clinical trials due to safety issues, particularly increases in blood pressure, in addition to having limited efficacy.
-In contrast, setmelanotide, a novel eight amino acid peptide, retains the specificity and functionality of the naturally occurring hormone that activates MC4R, and has demonstrated substantive efficacy without adversely affecting blood pressure in our Phase 1 and ongoing Phase 2 clinical trials.
+The first generation of MC4R agonists were predominantly small molecules that failed in clinical trials due to safety issues, particularly increases in blood pressure, in addition to having limited efficacy.
+In contrast, setmelanotide, a novel eight amino acid peptide, retains the specificity and functionality of the naturally occurring hormone that activates MC4R, and has exhibited preliminary evidence of efficacy without adversely affecting blood pressure in our Phase 1 and ongoing Phase 2 clinical trials.

 Setmelanotide, which is administered by subcutaneous, or SC, injection, is currently in Phase 2 clinical trials for two genetic disorders of obesity, PWS and POMC deficiency obesity.

 PWS is a life-threatening, orphan disease with prevalence estimates ranging from approximately one in 8,000 to one in 52,000, and with at least 8,000 diagnosed patients in the United States.
-A hallmark of

-PWS is severe hyperphagia, an overriding physiological drive to eat, leading to severe obesity and other complications.
+A hallmark of PWS is severe hyperphagia, an overriding physiological drive to eat, leading to severe obesity and other complications.
 For PWS patients, hyperphagia and obesity are the greatest threats to their health, and these patients are likely to die prematurely as a result of choking, stomach rupture, or from complications caused by morbid obesity.
-Currently, there is no approved treatment for the obesity and hyperphagia associated with PWS.
-Recent scientific studies identify deficiencies affecting the MC4 pathway as the cause of the obesity and associated symptoms of PWS, such as hyperphagia, and demonstrate that an MC4R agonist can directly impact these symptoms.
+Only one drug, a growth hormone, is approved for treating short stature in PWS, however there is currently no approved treatment for the obesity and hyperphagia associated with PWS.
+Recent scientific studies identify deficiencies affecting the MC4 pathway as the cause of the obesity and associated symptoms of PWS, such as hyperphagia, and suggest that an MC4R agonist can directly impact these symptoms.
 We have initiated a Phase 2 clinical trial to evaluate the effects of up to 10 weeks of treatment on weight reduction and PWS-specific food-related behavior in obese patients with PWS.
-We expect to enroll approximately 36 patients and report results from this trial in the first half of 2016.
-Based on our consultations with the U.S. Food and Drug Administration, or FDA, we intend to pursue an accelerated path to approval of setmelanotide for PWS.
-In September 2015, the FDA granted our orphan drug designation request for setmelanotide for treatment of PWS.
+We expect to enroll approximately 36 patients and report results from this trial by the third quarter of 2016.
+The FDA's existing guidance on developing products for weight management addresses treatments for the population of general obesity patients, which requires treatment of large and diverse populations of general obese patients.
+In contrast, based on our consultations with the FDA, we believe we can pursue a faster path to approval of setmelanotide for our genetically-targeted patient populations, such as PWS patients, based on a clinical study program tailored in size, duration, and preclinical prerequisites appropriate for the smaller size and nature of these rare populations.